 Schedule

-Below was the schedule for the 2023 tournament, with the doubles final being played on Saturday, the 6th of May, and the singles final being played on Sunday, the 7th of May 2023.
+Below is the schedule for the 2023 tournament, with the doubles final being played on Saturday, the 6th of May, and the singles final being played on Sunday, the 7th of May 2023.

 Draw